ljw1004/vbspec/vb/general-concepts.md

 End Interface
 ```

 A type parameter that is declared with the In modifier is *contravariant*.
-Informally, a contravariant type parameter can only be used in an input position&mdash;i.e. a value that is being passed in to the interface or delegate type&mdash;and cannot be used in an output position.
+Informally, a contravariant type parameter can only be used in an input position -- i.e. a value that is being passed in to the interface or delegate type -- and cannot be used in an output position.
 A type `T` is considered to be *valid contravariantly* if:

 `T` is a class, structure, or enumerated type.